 Wild and inspired performance

-One reason for that was obviously the wild and inspired performance by the star himself.
+The major reason why it worked so well was clearly the wild and inspired performance by the star himself.
 On several occasions, Cleese has said that few things are funnier than a man who desperately desires to be respected and sophisticated but constantly finds himself in situations where he’s embarrassed.
-Basil Fawlty always knew how to go from bad to worse and I am particularly fond of those sequences where he’s in the middle of a crisis and can’t think of any other way to handle it but to focus on what’s irrelevant.
+Basil Fawlty always found himself going from bad to worse.
+Sometimes the brilliance lay in the details.
+I am particularly fond of those moments where he’s in the middle of a crisis and can’t think of any other way to handle it but to focus on what’s irrelevant.
 The car breaks down and what does Basil do?
 Grab a twig and start penalizing the car.
 The renovation of the hotel goes terribly wrong and what does Basil do?
 Start choking the garden gnome.
-That kind of meltdown is hilarious and Cleese played it to the hilt.
+That kind of pointless meltdown is hilarious and Cleese played it to the hilt.

 The supporting cast served him well, including Sachs as the tormented, clueless Manuel (“Que?”) and particularly Scales; she knew how to lace her lines with venom.

 The most famous episode must be the one where Basil starts arguing with German visitors and reminds them of “the war” over and over again.
-He doesn’t mean to, but can’t help himself.
-Mr. Cleese has always enjoyed being politically incorrect and that serves the show very well.
-It’s great fun watching Basil Fawlty try to give his establishment a touch of class, a challenge too difficult to master, but Cleese and Booth sure made Fawlty Towers a lot classier than most of the popular David Croft sitcoms of the time.
+He doesn’t mean to do it, but can’t help himself.
+Cleese has always enjoyed being politically incorrect and that serves the show very well.
+It’s great fun watching Basil Fawlty try to give his establishment a touch of class, a challenge too difficult to master, but Cleese and Booth sure made Fawlty Towers a lot classier than most of the popular David Croft sitcoms of the time in Britain.